-- In August 2013, we acquired substantially all of the assets of InaVein, LLC (InaVein), a manufacturer of a varicose vein removal system.
-The purchase price consisted of \$2.5 million plus potential contingent consideration of up to \$1.4 million in 2014 and 2015 dependent on the sales performance of the acquired business and the timing of regulatory approval in China.
-In October 2014, we paid \$0.2 million related to the 2014 sales milestone.
-The milestone related to the timing of the regulatory approval in China was not achieved. - In August 2014, we acquired all of the capital stock of Xenotis Pty Ltd (Xenotis) for \$6.7 million plus the assumption of \$1.1 million of debt.
+- In August 2014, we acquired all of the capital stock of Xenotis Pty Ltd (Xenotis) for \$6.7 million plus the assumption of \$1.1 million of debt.
 Xenotis is the parent company of Bio Nova International, the manufacturer and marketer of the Omniflow II biosynthetic vascular graft for lower extremity bypass and AV access. - In September 2014, we acquired substantially all of the assets related to the angioscope product line from Applied Medical Resource Corporation (Applied Medical) for \$0.4 million. - In September 2014, we terminated our non-occlusive modeling catheter product line.
+In July 2015, we entered into an asset sales agreement with Merit Medical Ireland Limited to sell our inventory, intellectual property, and customer lists associated with the non-occlusive modeling catheter product line for \$0.4 million. - In May 2015, we acquired the production and distribution rights of UreSil's Tru-Incise valvulotome for sales outside the United States for \$1.4 million. - As of December 31, 2015 we will terminate our InvisiGrip vein stripper product line, and we wrote down \$0.1 million of related inventory in the third quarter of 2015.